ldgaetano/trade-in/README.md

 #### Transaction Execution

-This command will execute all transactions in the setup phase of the protocol.
+These commands will execute transactions in the setup phase of the protocol.
 It assumes that you have compiled the ErgoScript contracts already.

 1. Run `java -jar trade-in-<version>.jar --execute` to execute all transactions in the protocol.
 2. Run `java -jar trade-in-<version>.jar --mint-game-tokens` to execute the game token mint transaction.